restqa/documentation/docs/getting-started/configuration.md

 * **Type:** `[object]`
 * **Required:** `yes`

-Define an environment for your test because since it's a list you can imagine having a different configuration per environment.
+Define an environment for your test since it's a list you can imagine having a different configuration per environment.

 ### environments[].name